 Things started to go wrong not long after we hit the road.
 We forgot pillows!
 So we stopped at the Batavia Target to pick up some extras.
 Our friend called just as we were exiting the highway.
 I thought he was checking in, but later we found out that he was hoping we hadn't left yet, so we could go look for the rest of the parts of the tent we were borrowing from his mom!
 (I'm really glad I didn't know that until later.)
 So his family went to the Watkins Glen Wal-Mart and bought us a tent, which was very sweet.
 After all, he could have just asked me to pick one up at Target while I was there.

-Our first planned stop was at the Fox Run Vinyards Garlic Festival.
+Fox Run Vinyards Garlic Festival.
 It was a fun event, full of wine, maple syrup cotton candy, and garlic farmers selling both fresh garlic and products made from the bulb or the scape.
 I even got some to plant in my yard this fall.
 So far, so good.

-Next we were headed to Earle Estates Meadery since everyone was curious what meade tastes like.
+Earle Estates Meadery since everyone was curious what meade tastes like.
 When we arrived our friends were nowhere to be found.
 Their cell phone was off.
 (Why?
 Not sure.)
 So we spent about half an hour waiting and wondering, dodging invitations from a Karaoke-type performer to join him so he could, "play something from The Little Mermaid for the kids."
 Once our friends arrived (after driving 20 minutes out of the way on a hunch), it was time to try some meade.
 Overall it was kind of like dessert wine, but less syrupy, and pretty delicious.

-Then we drove to the southern tip of Seneca Lake and took a ride on a 75 year old wooden boat.
+took a ride on a 75 year old wooden boat.
 When the Capt. asked if there were any children who wanted to volunteer to drive the boat, Lucy's hand was the first in the air.
 Henry eventually volunteered as well.
 Fun all around.

 We had dinner at a lackluster restaurant in Watkins Glen, then headed to the campsite.
 I was a little concerned that the tent we were sleeping in hadn't been opened or assembled and it was already the children's bedtime, but I was determined to have fun.